 Hilton Niagara Falls /Fallsview Hotel and Suites- this is a big spectacle of a hotel with huge suites with jacuzzis and fireplaces.
 Indoor pool and spa.
 It has another amazing restaurant in Niagara Falls, the Brasa Brazilian Steakhouse that offers authentic Brazilian barbecue.
 Check it out on Booking.com or TripAdvisor

 Raddison Hotel and Suites Fallsview – The Raddison has beautiful rooms overlooking the falls.
 In my opinion some of the best.
-It is connected by indoor walkway to the Fallsview concourse and it has a swimming pool and its restaurant is the ever-popular Outback Steakhouse.
+It is connected by an indoor walkway to the Fallsview concourse and it has a swimming pool and its restaurant is the ever-popular Outback Steakhouse.
 See more on TripAdvisor / Booking.com

 Things to do at Fallsview Tourist Area